kubedb/docs/docs/guides/mariadb/restart/restart.md

 ```

 In `MariaDB`, all pods act as primary, so the Ops-manager operator will restart the pods one by one in sequence.
-> Note: This will not restart the arbiter pod if you have one.
-Arbiter pod doesn't have any data related to your database.
-So you can ignore restarting this pod because no restart is necessary for arbiter pod but if you want so, just kubectl delete the arbiter pod (dbName-arbiter-0) in order to restart it.

 ```shell
 $ kubectl get mariaops -n demo restart